 We love when people read our blog.
 We do!
 Thank you for being here.
-Just like our clients, we use data to learn about what you pay attention to – and what you ignore.
+Just like our clients, we use content marketing analytics data to learn about what you pay attention to – and what you ignore.
 In this post, we’re sharing what the six lessons our 2018 data taught us about our audience, and how we’re using it to shape our content efforts in the coming year.

 First though, some stats to give you a sense of our operation.
 In terms of output, in 2018 we published 72 articles (about 6 a month).
 Twenty-seven of our posts shared insights from our network data, which was our best performing section across every metric (views, visitors, engaged time, and social engagement).
 We produced 15 podcast episodes of The Center of Attention.
 Our newsletter, which we re-launched in August, has just under 30,000 subscribers and an open rate of 23%.

 What were the lessons we learned about these efforts?

 1. Focusing on engagement in the newsletter matters, as does frequency.

 For years, we’ve sent out a blog newsletter on a bi-weekly basis.
 Sometimes that cadence would slip to every three weeks, and then even to monthly.
 We’d include the most recent posts, some stock photography, and short descriptions of them.
 Pretty standard stuff.